eakurdyukov/telegram_avatar/README.md

 # telegram_avatar_weather
-displays the air temperature of your location on the telegram avatar.
+displays the air temperature and weather conditions of your location on the telegram avatar.